juliencrn/juliencrn/README.md

 </h1>

-## Some words about me
+### Some words about me

 <p>
     ☕️ I'm currently working as Freelancer Frontend developer via <a href="https://www.malt.fr">@Malt</a>.
     <br>
     🎯 I'm focused on  ̶J̶a̶v̶a̶s̶c̶r̶i̶p̶t̶ <b>TypeScript</b> stack (React, NodeJS) and I'm a <b>JamStack</b> enthusiast ⚡️.
     <br>
-    🌱 To improve myself as web developer, I'm currently learning backend development and the TDD way.
-Next, I'd like to learn WebGL and React Native too.
+    🌱 To improve myself as web developer, I'm currently learning automatized testing.
+Next, I'd like to consolidate my backend skills and try React Native too.
     <br>
     👨‍💻 Between freelance missions, I love working on different side-projects, to learn, for fun, to build things!
     <br>